HELLOWEEN – Guitarist Sascha Gerstner

 I think it’s a classic album now, but how was your relationship with the original KEEPER albums when those came back in the day?

-Sascha: Actually I only knew three songs “Laughs”.
-I knew “March of Time” that was the first one.
+Sascha: Actually, I only knew three songs, “Laughs.”
+I knew “March of Time” was the first one.
 But back in the day, we had those.
-You will remember that, there was mix tapes you get from people.
-I was doing a mix tape.
+You will remember that there were mixed tapes you get from people.
+I was doing a mixtape.
 Do you want to have it?
-You have to stop, tape that, record a new copy and the mix tape of each other.
-I had some hard rock mix tape along with some Scorpions and Dokken stuff, when I started playing guitar.
-There was like “March of Time”, “Dr. Stein” and “Future World”.
-So these were the songs I knew from Helloween, but I didn’t know its Helloween back then.
-So it was just three songs on the mix tape.
+You have to stop, tape that, record a new copy, and the mixtape of each other.
+I had some hard rock mixtape along with some Scorpions and Dokken stuff when I started playing guitar.
+There were songs like “March of Time,” “Dr. Stein,” and “Future World.”
+These were the songs I knew from Helloween, but I didn’t know it was Helloween back then.
+So it was just three songs on the mixtape.